MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/forcing-a-system-crash-from-the-keyboard.md

 ## Dump1Keys

-The `Dump1Keys` registry value is a bit map of the first hot key to use.
-For example, instead of using the rightmost CTRL key to initiate the hot key sequence, you can set the first hot key to be the leftmost SHIFT key.
+The `Dump1Keys` registry value is a bit map of the first hotkey to use.
+For example, instead of using the rightmost CTRL key to initiate the hotkey sequence, you can set the first hotkey to be the leftmost SHIFT key.

 The values for the first hot key are described in the following table.